DollieWP/dollie/core/Extras/dollie-setup/readme.txt

 * Compatibility with WordPress 4.2 and BuddyPress 2.2
 * Fixed bug that could cause fatal errors in some cases where bbPress is not network-activated
 * Updated plugins: bbPress 2.5.7, BP Group Announcements 1.0.5, BP Groupblog 1.8.11, BuddyPress 2.2.3.1, BuddyPress Docs 1.8.6, BuddyPress Docs Wiki add-on 1.0.9, BuddyPress Group Email Subscription 3.5.1, CAC Featured Content 1.0.5, External Group Blogs 1.6.0, Invite Anyone 1.3.7
-* Theme improvements: Added an option to the Recent Blog Posts widget that allows the inclusion of groupblog-related posts; Improved styling for forum topic headers; Fixed bug where theme admin panel JavaScript did not load on some setups; Fixed bug that prevented media uploads in the theme admin on some setups; Updated registration templates to match recent versions of BuddyPress; Added support for the DiRT Directory Client plugin; Improved appearance of DOLLIE_SETUP Theme's mobile menu with the WP Admin Bar; Improved appearance of form fields on IE; Improved compatibility with bxSlider; Improved localizability of some strings; Improved appearance of groupblog navigation item.
+* Theme improvements: Added an option to the Recent Blog Posts widget that allows the inclusion of groupblog-related posts; Improved styling for forum topic headers; Fixed bug where theme admin panel JavaScript did not load on some setups; Fixed bug that prevented media uploads in the theme admin on some setups; Updated registration templates to match recent versions of BuddyPress; Added support for the DiRT Directory Client plugin; Improved appearance of Dollie Recommended Theme's mobile menu with the WP Admin Bar; Improved appearance of form fields on IE; Improved compatibility with bxSlider; Improved localizability of some strings; Improved appearance of groupblog navigation item.

 = 1.0.9 =
 * Compatibility with WordPress 4.0 and BuddyPress 2.1